Warner Bros. Discovery: Formation (2021–2022)

-On September 28 during a company town hall, Zaslav addressed speculation that WBD was pursuing a possible sale as early as 2024, stating that they were "absolutely not for sale", and "have everything we need to be successful".
+On September 28 during a company town hall, Zaslav addressed speculation that WBD was pursuing a possible sale as early as 2024, stating that it was "absolutely not for sale", and "have everything we need to be successful".
 On October 11, Warner Bros.
-Television Group laid off 82 employees and eliminated 43 vacant positions as part of a restructuring that primarily impacted their unscripted and animation units.
+Television Group laid off 82 employees and eliminated 43 vacant positions as part of a restructuring that primarily impacted its unscripted and animation units.
 The restructuring saw the consolidation of Warner Horizon and Telepictures' creative operations, and the consolidation of Cartoon Network Studios' and Warner Bros.
 Animation's development and production teams (with the two studios retaining separate labels with distinct output).

 On October 3, 2022, Nexstar closed its deal to acquire a controlling interest in The CW.
 Mark Pedowitz resigned from his position as the network's chairman and CEO, replaced by Dennis Miller as president.
 Later that month, it was announced that filmmaker James Gunn and producer Peter Safran would serve as co-CEOs and co-chairs of DC Films which rebranded as DC Studios.
 The duo signed a four-year deal to oversee film, television, and animation production for DC.
 The pair reported directly to Zaslav, while working independently with other members of the studio.
 Gunn would oversee creative development on DC projects, while Safran took the business aspect.
 An earnings report in November 2022, announced that the launch of WBD's streaming service had been moved up to spring 2023.
 Max was unveiled April 12, 2023.
 In December 2022, CNN announced cutbacks and a reorganization to prioritize its "core" operations, resulting in sister channel HLN being brought under the auspices of Investigation Discovery and abandoning its remaining original live news programming.